-This bar method can be used for subtraction, multiplication, division, fractions, ratios and decimals as well.
-(More on this later)
+This bar method is also useful for subtraction, multiplication, division, fractions, ratios and decimals as well.
+(More on this later.)

 There are two key concepts that children learn in the Singapore Math system.
 Let’s explore these two concepts by solving simple problems.

-Through this concept, a child is taught to understand the concept of ‘parts’, and that the sum of these parts make the ‘whole’.
+Through this concept, educators teach children to understand the concept of ‘parts’, and that the sum of these parts make the ‘whole’.

 Here’s a sample problem: “If Isabelle has 3 balls and Leanne has 2, how many balls do both have?”